Comparison of C++ overloading and Julia multimethods

 }

-But this just goes to show that we can't inherit behaviour for new data types.
-C++ uses virtual methods to implement dynamic polymorphism, but these too need to be overridden in each child class, and this doesn't make code inheritance any easier either.
+But this will only show that we cannot inherit behavior for new data types.
+To implement dynamic polymorphism in C++, virtual methods are used, but they also need to be redefined in each child class, and this also does not simplify code inheritance.

-Function overloading mechanism does not allow you to work with dynamically defined types, all types are defined statically.
-To solve the problem of inheritance in Julia, the multiple dispatch mechanism is used, and we have shown that inheritance in Julia works fine with both parent and child data types.
+The function overloading mechanism does not allow working with dynamically defined types, all types are defined statically.
+Julia uses a multiple dispatch mechanism to solve the inheritance problem, and we have shown that inheritance in Julia works great with both parent and child data types.